Finite type coarse expanding conformal dynamics: Finiteness principles for selfsimilarity complexes

 \subsection{Finiteness principles}

 Let $v \in X^*$ and $r>0$ be an integer.
 If $B_{hor}(v,r)$ is a ball and $\Gamma = \Sigma(B_{hor}(v,r))$ is the induced subcomplex, then a component of $F^{-k}(\Gamma)$ need not be the induced subcomplex of a ball.
 Instead, it may be the induced subcomplex of a union of overlapping balls.
 The theorem below says that these components cannot be too large, provided the level $|v|$ is large enough.

-\begin{thm}[Bounded degree] At sufficiently deep levels, for all iterates, components of preimages of induced subcomplexes of horizontal balls map by uniformly bounded degree.
+More precisely, it says that at sufficiently high levels, for all iterates, components of preimages of induced subcomplexes of horizontal balls map by uniformly bounded degree.